 The physical and emotional changes you experience after surgery may affect how you feel about sex, but surgery doesn’t change the ability to have sex or feel pleasure during sexual intercourse.

 Internal scar tissue (adhesions)

-Tissues in the body may stick together.
-In some rare cases, adhesions to the bowel or bladder may need to be treated with further surgery.
+Tissues in the pelvis may stick together.
+Sometimes adhesions to the bowel or bladder may cause abdominal pain or discomfort.
+Rarely, adhesions may need to be treated with surgery.

 What to expect when you get home

-Take things easy for the first few weeks.
+Take things easy for the first few weeks and only do what is comfortable.
 Ask family or friends to help you with chores so you can rest as much as you need to.

-Avoid carrying heavy shopping bags, doing laundry or vacuuming for at least a month.
-The length of time will depend on the type of surgery you have.
+Avoid heavy lifting for about a month, although this will depend on the type of surgery you had.

 Walk regularly if your doctors say it is okay to do so.
+Gentle exercise can help speed up recovery.
 Speak to your doctor about when it is suitable to start more vigorous exercise.

-If you've had open surgery, you'll need to avoid sexual intercourse for at least 4–6 weeks to give the vaginal wound time to heal properly.
+You’ll need to avoid sexual intercourse for at least six weeks to give the vaginal wound time to heal properly.

 Drink plenty of water and eat lots of fresh vegetables and fruit to avoid becoming constipated.